|

 are cleaners, homosexuals are shunned and secretive government

-agencies are conducting clandestine science projects.
+agencies conduct clandestine science projects.
 As

 representatives for these three groups respectively, the characters of Sally